 Microsoft Azure is a comprehensive collection of integrated cloud services deployed within Microsoft-managed datacenters.
 Integrating Azure with PagerDuty will allow you to receive alerts for platform-level metrics, Application Insights (for standard and custom metrics), Autoscale Notifications, Audit Log Events, and New Azure Alerts.

 Note: Both classic and new alerts in Azure are supported.
-However, classic alerts in Azure will be deprecated on June 30, 2019, so it is recommended that you use new Azure alerts.
+However, classic alerts in Azure were deprecated on June 30, 2019, so it is recommended that you use new Azure alerts.

 - Click the Add Service or Add Integration button to save your new integration.
 You will be redirected to the Integrations page for your service.